shanole/PierresBakeryWebsite.Solution/README.md

 ## Specifications <a id="specs"></a>

 All unit testing was done with MSTest.
-To see full specs,

-Please refer to the .cs files in the `PierresBakeryWebsite.Solution/PierresBakeryWebsite.Tests/ModelTests` direct for a comprehensive breakdown of all specs for this project.
+Please refer to the .cs files in the `PierresBakeryWebsite.Solution/PierresBakeryWebsite.Tests/ModelTests` directory for a comprehensive breakdown of all specs for this project.
 All tests were run through MSTest.

-__FILLER TEXT Unit testing for Bread class__
-* For Bread constructor
-  1. Bread constructor should return instance of Bread object.
-  2. Getting the BreadOrders property should return number of orders of bread.
-* For CalculatePrice() method
-  1. 1 order of bread should equal $5
-  2. 2 orders of bread should equal $10
-  3. 3 orders of bread should equal $10
-  4. 6 orders of bread should equal $20
-  5. 7 orders of bread should equal $25

 ## Known Bugs <a id="bugs"></a>
 * None known at this time.
 If you find one, please don't hesitate to contact me about it!